Skip to main content

 Delivery

-To deliver the NGV programme, seven vineyards will be actively involved in the development and trial of new growing configurations, and winemakers will ensure that wine style and quality is maintained or enhanced.
+Seven vineyards are actively involved in the development and trial of new growing configurations, and winemakers ensure that wine style and quality is maintained or enhanced.

 The science